lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

-# GCP Keras Deep Learning Research
+# Deep Learning Research on GCP, Image Multi-Classification and Cancer Diagnosis

 This repo contains my research work about DNN algorithms on GCP.
 It's an ongoing research and updates will be made from time to time.